suryashch/suryashch/README.md

 # Suryash Chakravarty
 ### Data Science | Construction

-Specialized in bridging the gap between construction and data science.
-I build tools to optimize 3D assets for the web and analyze building information using data science pipelines.
+My goal is to enhance the use of current construction data science techniques with lightweight 3D graphics.

 ## Technical Stack